There are now 3 possible online modes for units:

 - Students are able to (1) perform simulations to evaluate the performance of digital communication systems with channel coding; (2) perform simulations to evaluate the performance of queuing systems in the context of random access networks; (3) write high-quality assignment reports; (4) design digital communication systems and analyse their performance using both theories and simulations; (5) illustrate key concepts in cellular mobile communications including fading, diversity, roaming and handoff; and (6) perform theoretical analysis of various random access networks (e.g. Aloha, CSMA and CSMA/CD).

-- Indicative assessments in this unit are as follows: (1) assignments; (2) laboratories; and (3) tests and a final examination.
+- Indicative assessments in this unit are as follows: (1) labs/projects; (2) class tests; and (3) a final examination.
 Further information is available in the unit outline.